How to Get Into Consulting: Top 5 Tips From a Former Bain Interviewer

 Step 2: Gain Practical Experience

-How to Land and Succeed in a Consulting Internship:
+How to land and succeed in a summer internship:

 Seek Industry-Specific Roles